-Being age 50 and older
+Being over age 50

 Infrared light exposure, such as lasers or heat lamps

 Researchers have found that Merkel cell cancer almost always shows infection with a virus known as Merkel cell polyomavirus (MCV).
-Doctors don’t know much about MCV yet, or how it might be linked to cancer.
+Healthcare providers don’t know much about MCV yet, or how it might be linked to cancer.
 Most people are infected with this virus at some point.
 But very few people develop this cancer.

 What are the symptoms of Merkel cell cancer?